 By Brian Robinson.
 Thoughts: the cause of tension If a recovery program from anxiety is to be both profound and sustained, it vital to deal with the cause of tension.
 And we know that what goes on in the mind is a significant contributor to high tension levels.
 If the person's thinking is healthy and … Continue reading Anxiety Recovery Course.
 Module 5: Thoughts.

 By Brian Robinson.
-There is no better place to start a recovery program than with an understanding of what anxiety is and how it works.
-This acts as the perfect backcloth, and through our understanding, we discover exactly what we need to do in order to recover.
-To understand anxiety and panic we need to … Continue reading Understanding Anxiety.
+When it comes to recovery there is no better place to start than with an understanding of what anxiety is and how it works.
+This acts as the perfect backcloth and our understanding will point us towards exactly what we need to do in order to recover.
+To understand anxiety and panic … Continue reading Understanding Anxiety.
 Recovery Course Module 1